 Terms to Know

-Amperage rating ranges between 150 to 450 cold cranking amps (CCA), though that number isn’t always available in the product’s specifications.
-Instead, the number might just be delivered as “peak amps” or just “cranking amps,” and the company will state how large of an engine it should be able to start.
+Amperage rating: The amperage rating ranges between 150 to 450 cold-cranking amps (CCA), though that number isn't always available in the product's specifications.
+Instead, the number might just be delivered as "peak amps" or "cranking amps," and the company will state how large an engine it should be able to start.

-The battery’s capacity, measured in mAh, merely reflects how many times it can be used before needing a recharge, not its inherent ability to start the engine in the first place.
-Capacity is actually more useful if you plan on using the battery for other things, like operating electronics or charging mobile devices.
+Battery capacity: The battery's capacity, measured in mAh, merely reflects how many times it can be used before needing a recharge, not its inherent ability to start the engine in the first place.
+Capacity is actually more helpful if you plan on using the battery for other things, like operating electronics or charging mobile devices.

-Another quality to look for is reverse-polarity protection, which will provide visual and possibly acoustic alerts if you accidentally place the clamps on the wrong terminals — and they won’t provide the power until you do.
+Reverse-polarity protection: Another quality to look for is reverse-polarity protection, which will provide visual and possibly acoustic alerts if you accidentally place the clamps on the wrong terminals — and they won't give the power until you do.

-Finally, make sure you know why your battery drained in the first place.
-If it’s because you left the lights on all night or otherwise drained the battery in an obvious, known fashion, the car’s alternator should be able to restore charge to the battery once you get going.
-But if you’re unsure why the battery died, have your mechanic take a look at your car to make sure the battery is being correctly charged — or can retain its charge normally.
+Dead Battery: Make sure you know why your battery drained in the first place.
+If it's because you left the lights on all night or otherwise drained the battery in an obvious, known fashion, the car's alternator should be able to restore charge to the battery once you get going.
+But if you're unsure why the battery died, have your mechanic look at your car to make sure the battery is being correctly charged — or can retain its charge normally.